-On September 29, 2017, the Corporation announced that it had implemented a dividend reinvestment plan (the "DRIP") and a share purchase plan (the "Purchase Plan" and collectively with the DRIP, the "Plans"), each to be offered to holders of Common Shares resident in Canada and administered by TSX Trust Corporation (the "Agent").
-On January 1, 2020, the Plans were assumed by the Trust pursuant to the Arrangement.
+The Trust implemented a dividend reinvestment plan (the "DRIP") and a share purchase plan (the "Purchase Plan" and collectively with the DRIP, the "Plans"), each offered to holders of Common Shares resident in Canada and administered by TSX Trust Company (the "Agent").
 The Plans enable Unitholders to increase their investment in the Trust by receiving distribution payments and/or optional cash payments in the form of Trust Units.
 Pursuant to the DRIP and Purchase Plan, holders of Trust Units may elect to: (a) have all cash distributions of the Trust automatically reinvested in additional Trust Units at the Average Market Price and (b) purchase Trust Units by contributing optional cash payments to the Trust, which will be invested for additional Trust Units at the Average Market Price.

-If the Average Market Price is less than US\$8.10, (the "Reference Price"), the Agent shall use such funds to purchase, at a cost less than the Reference Price, additional Trust Units for the participants through the facilities of the TSXV for a period of five (5) trading days following the relevant distribution date.
+If the Average Market Price is less than US\$8.10, (the "Reference Price"), the Agent shall use such funds to purchase, at a cost less than the Reference Price, additional

+Trust Units for the participants through the facilities of the TSXV for a period of five (5) trading days following the relevant distribution date.
 To the extent the Agent is unable to purchase additional Trust Units at a cost less than the Reference Price because Trust Units are not offered or are offered at prices which, after payment of brokerage fees or commissions, would result in a cost at or exceeding the Reference Price, then the remaining funds will be applied to the purchase of Trust Units from the treasury of the Trust at the Reference Price.
 If the Average Market Price is equal to or more than the Reference Price, the funds will be applied to the purchase of Trust Units from the treasury of the Trust at the Average Market Price.